 When cooking with sous vide the smoke flavor has to be introduced through other means.
 Briefly smoking the meat before sous viding it, using liquid smoke or pre-smoked ingredients like paprika, or a final run through a smoker at the end are the most common methods.

-There are many different suggestions for how long and what temperature to cook ribs.
 It can be confusing but the time and temperature combination you want to use depends on how you'd like your final ribs to turn out.
 The hotter the temperature, the faster they cook and the more they tenderize.
 The amount of time you cook them for determines how tender they end up.
 These time and temperature combinations work for most kinds of pork ribs, including St. Louis cut, baby back, back, and spare ribs.

 Traditional Pork Ribs